The Essental Yacht Charter Guide

 What expenses should I expect during a BVI bareboat charter?

-On top of boat hire, there are several additional costs to factor into your holiday budget.
+While your bareboat charter includes the yacht itself, there are several additional costs to factor into your holiday budget.
+These vary depending on your itinerary, provisioning style and personal preferences.
 Continue Reading...

 Should I start a Virgin Islands charter from Tortola (BVI), St. Thomas (USVI) or San Juan (Puerto Rico)?